sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

 PEOPLE: S. Ault, B. Antieau

+  * Rudimentary method to check if input defines a simplicial set.
+Brainstorming on how to make this accessible to a user.
   * S. Ault has a CW Complex class up and running (including the chain_complex() method).
-The next step is to work on a homology_with_generators method within the ChainComplex (See trac #5882).
+The next step is to work on a homology_with_generators method within the ChainComplex (See trac #5882 and #6100).
+    * Constructor of CW complexes from simplicial complexes.
+    * Will include some standard CW complexes for playing around with.
+Including various projective spaces.
   * B. Antieau has simplicial complex morphisms, and has the functor to morphisms of chain complexes.
+(See trac #6099.)
     * There are simplicial complex morphism and chain complex morphism classes, and there is a method on the former to produce and instance of the latter, including base rings, augmentation, chain v. cochain.
     * Working on various associated complexes of a map, like graph, mapping_{cone,cylinder,path_space}.
     * Working on fiber products.
     * Prepping for induced maps on homology, cohomology, ring structure on cohomology.
+(See trac #6101 and #6102.)
+    * Milestone for these patches is 4.0.2.
+  * All of this code is going rely heavily on William's #5882 patch for arbitrary finitely generated modules over rings with implemented Smith normal form.
+As the SAGE code for linear algebra gets faster, we will be able to compute more and more homology and cohomology.
+  * This all provides groundwork for the creation of modules over John Palmieri's SAGE implementation of the Steenrod algebra, which is a long-term goal.

 == Prime Pi ==